jonallured/jonallured.com/source/_posts/2009-12-25-finding-the-mouse-position-when-an-event-fires.md

 ---
 favorite: false
 number: 1
-title: Finding the Mouse Position When an Event Fires
+title: "Finding the Mouse Position When an Event Fires"
 ---

 We recently had a project where we needed to find out where the mouse was (its